 I’m so excited to share this delicious plant-based recipe with you.
 It’s a butter chicken recipe made with tempeh instead of chicken.
+You could also substitute extra firm tofu.
 It’s a super healthy meal that’s really easy to make.
-This may be my all-time favourite recipe on my blog.
+This may be my all-time favorite recipe on my blog.

 I know that healthy might not be the first word that comes to mind when we’re talking about butter chicken, but I would argue that this recipe is pretty healthy.
 For those of you who are watching your calories right now, I have included an even lower-fat variation.
 Keep in mind that fat is essential to our overall health.
 We just need to be mindful about choosing the healthier types of dietary fat and limiting harmful saturated and trans fats; these are the fats that are solid at room temperature.

 I’m not vegan, but my husband and I eat a considerable amount of plant-based meals.
-I actually prefer tempeh in this dish to other protein options.
-The texture and flavour of soy tempeh works really well in this dish.
+I actually find that tempeh works just as well as other protein options.
+The texture and flavor of soy tempeh works really well in this dish.
 Many of our friends and family members don’t eat meat.
 My niece, Alaina, is pescatarian.
 My nephew, Sean, is vegan.
 They absolutely love it when I make this meal for them.
 I brought this dish to a potluck recently and it was really well received.
 (I doubled the recipe).
 Just about everyone was able to enjoy it because not only is it vegetarian and dairy-free, it’s also gluten-free.
 This recipe is definitely a crowd pleaser.

 If you haven’t had tempeh before, it is a fermented soy product.
 Tempeh should not be confused with tofu.
 Tempeh is less processed than tofu.
 It’s also more filling than tofu because it’s high in protein and fibre.
 Tempeh is fermented and fermented foods tend to be good for gut health and digestion.
 I also prefer the taste and texture of tempeh to tofu.
 It’s nutty and has a firmer texture.
 If you live in Vancouver, I would highly recommend trying the Tempea brand.
 It’s made locally with organic, non-GMO soybeans.
-Some tempeh brands contain sugar, grains and other additives, so be sure to read the ingredient list before purchasing it.
+Some tempeh brands contain sugar, grains and other additives, so be sure to read the ingredient list if you are gluten-intolerant.
 The Tempea brand is also sugar-free and gluten-free.
 By the way, this isn’t a sponsored post; I just really like their product.
-If you can’t find tempeh at your local grocery store and you really want to try this recipe sooner rather than later, you could substitute cauliflower, but the tempeh version is much better.
+If you can’t find tempeh at your local supermarket and you really want to try this recipe sooner rather than later, you could substitute extra firm tofu, cauliflower and/or chickpeas.

-The other ingredients that you’ll you need to makes this recipe are readily available.
-You may not currently have all of the Indian spices in your pantry, but it’s worthwhile going out to get them because you will want to make this recipe over and over.
+The other ingredients that you’ll you need to make this recipe are readily available.
+You may not currently have all of the Indian spices in your pantry, but it’s worthwhile to go out to get them because you will want to make this recipe over and over.
 It’s ridiculously delicious.
-My favourite Indian spice company is Teja Foods and they are also a local company.
+My favorite Indian spice company is Teja Foods and they are also a local company.

 This dish could be served with rice, cauliflower rice or naan.
 If you want to make your own fresh naan to go with the butter chicken, but you don’t have a tandoor oven like me, you can just make some pizza dough.
 Divide the dough into 3 inch balls.
 Roll them out and then fry them on the stove top in a non-stick frying pan with a very small amount of oil on medium heat.
 The dough will puff up just like naan.
 If you want an easy pizza dough recipe, you can find it here.